 When is it ordered?

 The IL-6 test is not frequently ordered.
-C-reactive protein (CRP) is the most commonly ordered test to evaluate for inflammation, but IL-6 may be ordered in conjunction with or following a CRP test when a person has signs and symptoms of an inflammatory condition or infection and a health practitioner wants additional information.
+C-reactive protein (CRP) is the most commonly ordered test to evaluate inflammation, but IL-6 may be ordered in conjunction with or following a CRP test when a person has signs and symptoms of an inflammatory condition or infection and a healthcare practitioner wants additional information.

 What does the test result mean?